Ambar

 Cooking Uses: flesh and seeds are both good for roasting and baking

-Trivia: originally fron Japan, brought to the US in the 1930s, one of the Kaga (old name of Kanazawa)
+Trivia: originally fron Japan, brought to the US in the 1930s, one of the Kaga (old name of Kanazawa) traditional vegetables.

 Red Warty Thing, Victor